jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ---

-*Quadrature Phase Shift Keying*, or QPSK for short, is a digital modulation technique that encodes information onto carrier wave by introducing phase shifts of $45^\circ$, $135^\circ$, $225^\circ$, or $315^\circ$ at a specified *symbol rate*.
+*Quadrature Phase Shift Keying*, or QPSK for short, is a digital modulation technique that encodes information onto a carrier wave by introducing phase shifts of $45^\circ$, $135^\circ$, $225^\circ$, or $315^\circ$ at a specified *symbol rate*.
 Each phase shift is called a *symbol*.
 For QPSK, a symbol is represented by 2 bits.
 Higher order Quadrature Amplitude Modulation (QAM) schemes use more bits per symbol.

 Phase shift keying (PSK) is the discrete time version of analog phase modulation.
 Analog modulation predates the invention of integrated circuits, even transistors.
 Analog modulators are built out of discrete components and tend to be simpler and consume less power than their digital counterparts.
 However, digital modulators are programmed with processors, making them far more flexible and precise.